 1) Ingredients I use

-95% Dark Chocolate: I am comfortable using 95% dark chocolate because the sweetness from the peanut butter layer balances out each bite.
-However, you can use a lower percentage if you want.
-I buy my dark chocolate from Lidl, which is good value for money.
+Dark Chocolate: I am comfortable using 95% dark chocolate because the sweetness from the peanut butter layer balances out each bite.
+However, you can use a lower percentage if you want or your preferred type of chocolate.

 Bottom layer: This will be the peanut butter layer which is essentially most of the ingredients.
-This is a chance to sneak in other ingredients too if you want but I prefer to keep it simple and the addition of protein powder is what is essential to keep these homemade bars macro-friendly.
-The combination of the peanut butter, honey, coconut oil, and protein powder will turn into a soft ball that you can easily shape up in your baking tray.
+This is a chance to sneak in other ingredients too if you want but I prefer to keep it simple and the addition of protein powder is what is essential to keep these homemade bars high protein.
+The combination of the peanut butter, sweetener, greek yogurt, and protein powder will turn into a soft ball that you can easily shape up in your baking tray.

 Upper layer: You only need melted dark chocolate for this which can be done by adding it to a heatproof bowl and then heat it over the saucepan when the water is boiling.
-This will prevent the chocolate from burning or sticking to the saucepan.
 Once cooled down, apply the layer of dark chocolate over the peanut butter layer.

 No-bake: Do you know why this dark chocolate protein bar recipe is awesome?
 It is because there is no baking involved!
-Simply place it in your fridge, relax, and after 30-40 minutes, you can slice them into your desired shape.
+Simply place it in your fridge, relax, and after one hour, you can slice them into your desired shape.
 They will still last up to a week in the fridge, and in most cases, a bit longer.

-To make them Vegan: Use vegan protein powder and substitute the honey.
+To make them Vegan: Use vegan protein powder and use a plant-based yogurt.
 Also, ensure you read the packaging on the dark chocolate label.

 Use a narrow baking tray: That will shape these bars up properly.

-Add in extras: Feel free to sneak in ingredients in the bottom layer or use toppings for the bars.
+Add in extras: Feel free to sneak in ingredients in the bottom layer or use toppings for the bars, for example, ginger powder is a fantastic addition.

 Why you will love these?